Roy Halee: Early life

-He grew up on Long Island, New York.
-His father, also named Roy Halee, provided the singing voice for Mighty Mouse in late 1940s Terrytoons cartoons, as well as the voices of Heckle and Jeckle from 1951 through 1961.
+Halee grew up on Long Island, New York.
+His father, also named Roy Halee, provided the singing voice for Mighty Mouse in the late 1940s Terrytoons cartoons, as well as the voices of Heckle and Jeckle from 1951 through 1961.
 His mother, Rebekah Cauble, was a former stage actress with several Broadway credits.

 Career

-Halee started working as a cameraman for CBS Television in the 1950s.
-He was also studying to be a classical trumpet player.

-He became an audio engineer for CBS Television, working on many shows and the top rated The $64,000 Question television quiz show.
+Halee, who had been studying to be a classical trumpet player, began working as a cameraman for CBS Television in the late 1950s, eventually becoming an audio engineer for Goodson-Todman game shows and the top-rated The $64,000 Question.

 As television shows moved to the West Coast, he lost his job in a union dispute and layoff at CBS Television.
-He went to work for Columbia Records in New York as an editor and later as a studio engineer, working with Bob Dylan, including the first long-format radio single, "Like a Rolling Stone".
+He went to work at Columbia Records Studio A, first as an editor then later a studio engineer, where his first recording session was for Bob Dylan's 1965 album Highway 61 Revisited, including the first long-format radio single, "Like a Rolling Stone".

-After working with the Lovin' Spoonful, the Dave Clark Five and the Yardbirds, he began his partnership with Simon & Garfunkel.
-He has also worked with other groups such as Barbra Streisand, the Byrds, Journey (on their first album Journey), Willie Nile, Laura Nyro, Blood, Sweat & Tears, Mark-Almond Band and Blue Angel.
-Halee was named to the TEC Awards Hall of Fame in 2001.
+In 1964, he first encountered Simon & Garfunkel during their Columbia audition, and he is mentioned in the song "A Simple Desultory Philippic (or How I Was Robert McNamara'd into Submission)" by Paul Simon.
+In 1965, Halee collaborated with Columbia staff producer Tom Wilson to overdub electric instruments and drums onto the originally-released acoustic version of "The Sound of Silence" without the duo's knowledge, with the remixed version reaching number one on the Billboard singles chart.